The impact of sexual harassment can be so severe that it can lead to suicidal behaviour, according to a new study.

 “Employers need to have strong policies in place and must take all complaints of sexual misconduct seriously.”

-American researchers insist that victims of sexual harassment receive mental health screening and treatment to mitigate risks for subsequent concerns, including suicidality.
+American researchers insist that victims of sexual harassment receive mental health screening in addition to treatment to mitigate risks for subsequent concerns, including suicidality.

 Reach out for help

 If you have experienced sexual harassment, Mr Heffernan says his firm can help

 “We can advise you of your best options moving forward, for example, taking action against the perpetrator and filing claims for compensation,” he said.

 If your mental health is suffering as a result of sexual harassment, there is help available.